cathaloruaidh/genomeBuildConversion/README.md

 ```

 We can confirm that pre-excluding variants at novel CUP positions (i.e. the `stable` data) prior to conversion results in the same list of variants as applying the algorithm to the original, unfiltered data, and removing variants at novel CUPs.
-In the output for the following, note that the Venn-Diagram numbers should indeicate all variants are shared by both files.
+In the output for the following, note that the Venn-Diagram numbers should indicate all variants are shared by both files.
 Alternatively, in the Genotype Comparison Summary, the non-reference discordance rate should be zero.
 ```
 bgzip -c ${SOURCE}/original/${SAMPLE}/VCF/${SAMPLE}.${SOURCE}.annotate.bi_SNV.original_${TOOL}_${TARGET}_2.pass.vcf > ${SOURCE}/original/${SAMPLE}/VCF/${SAMPLE}.${SOURCE}.annotate.bi_SNV.original_${TOOL}_${TARGET}_2.pass.vcf.gz